IgniteUI/igniteui-docfx/en/components/map_binding_multiple_shapes_files.md

 ### Overlaying Shape Polygons

-Create [`IgxGeographicShapeSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicshapeseriescomponent.html) object with shapes of countries of the world and add it to `Infragistics.Controls.Charts.Series` collection of the `GeographicMap`.
+Create [`IgxGeographicShapeSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicshapeseriescomponent.html) object with shapes of countries of the world and add it to [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection of the Ignite UI for Angular map.

 ### Overlaying Shape Polyline

-Create [`IgxGeographicPolylineSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicpolylineseriescomponent.html) object with routes between major ports and add it to `Infragistics.Controls.Charts.Series` collection of the `GeographicMap`.
+Create [`IgxGeographicPolylineSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicpolylineseriescomponent.html) object with routes between major ports and add it to [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection of the Ignite UI for Angular map.

 ### Overlaying Shape Points

-Create [`IgxGeographicSymbolSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicsymbolseriescomponent.html) object with locations of major cities and add it to `Infragistics.Controls.Charts.Series` collection of the `GeographicMap`.
+Create [`IgxGeographicSymbolSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxgeographicsymbolseriescomponent.html) object with locations of major cities and add it to [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection of the Ignite UI for Angular map.

 Also, you might want to hide geographic imagery from the map background content if your shape files provided sufficient geographic context (e.g. shape of countries) for your application.